UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/ANSYS.md

 be used to submit the job eg:

 ```
-qsub ansys-mech-2021.R2-ex.sh
+qsub ansys-mech-2023.R1-ex.sh
 ```

 Output files will be saved in the job's working directory.

-If you have access to Kathleen, this test input and jobscript are available at `/home/ccaabaa/Software/ANSYS/steady_state_input_file.dat` and `/home/ccaabaa/Software/ANSYS/ansys-mech-2021.R2-ex.sh`
+If you have access to Kathleen, this test input and jobscript are available at `/home/ccaabaa/Software/ANSYS/steady_state_input_file.dat` and `/home/ccaabaa/Software/ANSYS/ansys-mech-2023.R1-ex.sh`

 ## ANSYS Electromagnetic Suite (AnsysEM)

+**Note**: this section needs updating.

 The AnsysEM products handle their own parallelisation so a number of complex options need to be passed in job scripts to make it run correctly.
 Also additional module commands are required.